 This show has a double-whammy of both bonfires and fireworks, so it’s definitely worth the entry price, especially if you have kids with you.
 The show has two sets: one starting earlier for kids and another a little later on for adults -although why not enjoy both?
 The first bonfire will be lit at 6:30 pm, followed 15 minutes later by a child-friendly fireworks display.
 The second bonfire will be lit at 8:30 pm and followed by a louder display set to a specially designed soundtrack.
 There will be a funfair, food stalls and a bar, so you can really celebrate Bonfire night in style!
 The fun ends at 10 pm.

-Advance tickets for adults are £8.00, children aged 5–16 are £5.00 and under-fives are free.
-Families can scoop up a £25.00 ticket too which’ll save you a few quid to spend on candyfloss.
-Please note that all online prices have a booking fee added of between £0.42 and £1.75, with the latter for family tickets.
-If you buy on the night, prices go up to £10.00 for each person (adult or child).
+Advance tickets for adults are £9.63, children aged 5–16 are £7.49 and under-fives are free.
+Families can scoop up a £32.10 ticket too which’ll save you a few quid to spend on candyfloss.
+If you buy on the night, prices go up to £10.00 for each person (adult or child) with ticket numbers limited.
 Since no family-discounts are available on the night, booking online is definitely a good idea if you’re taking kids.